arvidn/libtorrent/docs/manual.rst

 For instance, if no nodes are behind a firewall or a NAT, seeds don't need to make outgoing connections.

+if ``no_connect_privileged_ports`` is true (which is the default), libtorrent will not connect to any peers on priviliged ports (<= 1023).
+This can mitigate using bittorrent swarms for certain DDoS attacks.

+``alert_queue_size`` is the maximum number of alerts queued up internally.
+If alerts are not popped, the queue will eventually fill up to this level.
+This defaults to 1000.

 pe_settings
 ===========